 Intelligent, former undercover cop and London criminal barrister, author, fun-loving.

 ‘Undercover: Operation Julie – The Inside Story,’ by Stephen Bentley, will be published on September 14, 2016.
-It is available for Amazon UK Pre-Order.Follow Me Here On Social Media or BookBub
+It is available for Amazon UK Pre-Order.Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub